-Every year Botany Downs Secondary College offers three college-wide events in which every student is expected to compete.
-These events are Athletics, Swimming Sports and Cross Country.
-All three events are held in the first half of the year.
-Students who excel in any of these three events have the opportunity to represent college at regional and national events.
+Every year Botany Downs Secondary College offers college-wide events in which every student is expected to compete.
+These events are Athletics and Cross Country.
+Both events are held in the first half of the year.
+Students who excel in either of these events have the opportunity to represent the college at regional and national events.

 Picnic Day is a fun event held for Years 9 and 10 students in the last week of the school year.